 The Foundation specialises in promoting the standard of natural science, technology and medicine in Hong Kong through awards and grants to scientists based in and serving Hong Kong.
 The work of the Foundation has been conducted with the support of panels of international experts invited to assess the scientific values of individual projects.

-The scholarship will cover 100% of University and college fees and a grant for living costs (of at least £14,553).
+The scholarship will cover 100% of course fees and a grant for living costs (of at least £14,777).
 Awards are made for the full duration of your fee liability for the agreed course.
 The Croucher Foundation will also consider applications directly from scholarship recipients for the cost of airfares and conference attendance.

 You must be applying to start a new full-time DPhil course at Oxford in a subject linked to the natural sciences, technology or medicine within the University's Medical Sciences Division or Mathematical, Physical and Life Sciences Division.